 Schedules.
 Some are required (like the balance sheet), and others must be provided if the information is listed on the return.
-If you have a service business, you won't have cost of goods sold, and you don't have to provide this schedule.
+If you have a service business, you won't have the cost of goods sold, and you don't have to provide this schedule.

 - Cost of goods sold

 - Schedule C - Dividends and Special Deductions (NOTE: This is not the same Schedule C as the one completed by sole proprietors as part of their personal income tax returns)

 - Compensation of officers

 - Schedule J: More detail on tax computation, including credits and other taxes

 - Schedule K - Other information, about accounting method, business type, NAICS classification number, ownership of stock and information about shareholders.

 - Schedule L: Balance sheet per books at the beginning of the year and the end of the year—the beginning balance sheet should be the same as last year's ending balance sheet.